 Why are they playing?

 We list this one first because it is the most important.
 The most successful players play because they love the game.
 That love keeps them motivated through tough times.
-Their love for the game was established because when they started playing they had fun.
+Their love for the game is established because when they started playing they had fun.
 Over time that love may turn from fun to work.
-But that makes sense.
-Most people that are great at their jobs love their work.

 In the beginning, basketball should be about having fun and developing a love for the game.
 As the player develops that fun will evolve into a love for working hard and developing as a player.